 "It got so bad on Sunday evening that my right hand to my fingertips were numb, and my shoulder was numb.
 I couldn't move, I had typed so much," says Keane.

-Keane says, and multiple interviews confirm, the company said their would be a special payroll run just for the incentive pay.
+Keane says, and multiple interviews confirm, the company said there would be a special payroll run just for the incentive pay.
 But when she logged in, she says it was wrong.

 That day there was a conference call for transcriptionists on Keane's team.
 She missed it, but TPR was emailed a partial recording.

-"I really don't think anyone understands this, no," says an unidentified medical transcriptionist "except the people who are gettin screwed."
+"I really don't think anyone understands this, no," says an unidentified medical transcriptionist, "except the people who are getting screwed."

 In the tape Nuance explains that the incentive wasn't intended for everyone, but only for a few highly impacted teams.
 Corporate had not signed off on the offer to all transcriptionists, but because email systems were spotty, communications weren't great, like a game of telephone, says the Nuance manager.

 "They took what they understood to be a message, and put a message out there.
 And we took it and ran with it, and they took it and ran with it, and everybody ran in the wrong direction," says the Nuance manager.